Flying Dutchmen Cocktails

 The Singel address itself contributes to the sequencing logic.
 Canal-side Amsterdam in the early evening operates at a particular pace: foot traffic is dense but unhurried, the light off the water in late afternoon has a quality that shifts the mood from the compressed energy of the centre streets.
 A bar that understands its environment can set its first drink accordingly.
 Flying Dutchmen is on the Singel's quieter stretch, south of Koningsplein, which means arrivals tend to have already decompressed from the more tourist-dense sections of the city.

 To place Flying Dutchmen accurately within the Amsterdam bar circuit, it helps to map the city's serious drinking venues by approach.
 Amsterdam Roest occupies a different register entirely, functioning more as a cultural space with drinking than a cocktail-programme-led venue.
 Bakers & Roasters operates in the daytime-dining space.
-The genuine peer set for Flying Dutchmen is a smaller group: bars in Amsterdam and across the Netherlands that hold international ranking or sustained editorial recognition for programme quality rather than venue concept.
+The genuine comparable set for Flying Dutchmen is a smaller group: bars in Amsterdam and across the Netherlands that hold international ranking or sustained editorial recognition for programme quality rather than venue concept.

 Planning a Visit